RAISE-4

 RAISE-4 (RApid Innovative payload demonstration SatellitE-4) is a smallsat for technology demonstration developed by Mitsubishi Heavy Industries (MHI).
 Part of the Japanese space agency JAXA's Innovative Satellite Technology Demonstration Program, RAISE-4 carries multiple technologies that were selected for in-orbit demonstration.
-RAISE-4 is planned to be launched on a dedicated Electron rocket flight, 'Raise And Shine' in December 2025.
+RAISE-4 was launched on a dedicated Electron rocket flight, 'Raise And Shine' in December 2025.

 Overview

 RAISE-4 is a reflight of the RAISE-3 satellite which was launched by an Epsilon rocket on 12 October 2022 but failed to reach orbit.
 As with RAISE-3, RAISE-4 was developed by MHI, the prime contractor of Japan's H-IIA and H3 rockets.
 MHI also previously developed Z-Sat, a satellite launched in 2021 as part of the Innovative Satellite Technology Demonstration-2 mission.
-While in orbit, RAISE-4 will be operated from MHI's Nagoya Guidance & Propulsion Systems Works plant in Komaki, Aichi.
+RAISE-4 is operated from MHI's Nagoya Guidance & Propulsion Systems Works plant in Komaki, Aichi.

 The satellite carries eight of the 16 themes that will be tested in Innovative Satellite Technology Demonstration-4.
 Among them, five are reflights from RAISE-3, one (KIR-X) has its design modified from RAISE-3, and two (CF-CAM and AIRIS) were newly selected to be flown on RAISE-4.

 Spacecraft

-As RAISE-4 will be deployed into a different orbit than RAISE-3, the thermal design of the satellite was modified.
+As RAISE-4 was deployed into a different orbit than RAISE-3, the thermal design of the satellite was modified.

 Technologies

-Eight technologies will be tested on board RAISE-4.
+Eight technologies are being tested on board RAISE-4.